 7. Encourage your kids to find a hobby

-Most older kids use their phone because they are bored and have nothing to do.
+Most older kids use their phones because they are bored and have nothing to do.
 If they have something fun to do instead, they would not use gadgets for entertainment.

 Encourage your kids to take up creative pursuits and hobbies such as music, art, Lego, gardening, or board games.